oshai/kotlin-logging/README.md

 ## Contributing

-- Pull requests are welcome!
+Pull requests are welcome!
+Show your :heart: with a [:star:](https://github.com/MicroUtils/kotlin-logging/stargazers)